Arthritis of the Hip

 Therapy to strengthen both hip and core (abdominal) muscles can be helpful for pain control and to increase function.
 Pain medications such non-steroidals (NSAIDs) and Tylenol can also relieve symptoms.

-A cane in the contralateral hip can reduce the joint reactive forces (see Figure 5).
+A cane in the contralateral hip can reduce reactive forces on the joint (see Figure 5).

-Weight loss can reduce the forces on the hip, relieve symptoms and perhaps delay disease progression.
+Weight loss can reduce the forces on the hip joint, relieve symptoms and perhaps delay disease progression.
 Enduring weight loss is easy to recommend, but difficult to achieve.

 Cortisone injections can be administered into the hip joint to reduce inflammation and pain.
 The joint is not reliably accessed by surface anatomic landmarks alone and thus fluoroscopy (see Figure 6) or ultrasonography can be used for guidance.